 Level 1 to 3 has been supported well by EDA vendors.
 Hence, we are not going to cover them.
 Level 4 introduces end-to-end checking methodology, which means the DUT is exhaustively verified, and block-level simulation is completely replaced for that DUT.
-Once the end-to-end checkers have captured the design specification, the DUT is signed off with formal verification.
+Once all bugs are found, the DUT is formally signed off with proof that every bug has been found.
 Level 5 formal aims to prove that the system architecture is correct for specific requirements such as cache coherence or that the system is deadlock-free.
 System architectural-level verification requires significant expertise, effort, and decomposition of the targeted problem.